History, B.A.

 Program Notes

-The History major requires successful completion of courses above 1120 in the following areas: pre-1865 U.S. History, post-1865 U.S. History, European history, and World history.
+The history major requires successful completion of courses above 1120 in the following areas: pre-1865 U.S. history, post-1865 U.S. history, European history and World history.
 At least one course must be a 4000-level seminar.
 Please refer to the list of seminars for majors.

-Courses with the European History attribute.
-All are 3 credit courses.
-Examples of such courses which are commonly taught, are:
+Courses with the European history attribute.
+All are three-credit courses.
+Examples of commonly taught courses are:

 Code | Title | Credits |